surajcodesml/a2a/README.md

-# PayStabl Agent Demo - X402 Payment Protocol
+# PayStabl Agent Demo - A2A Protocol

-This project demonstrates a multi-agent application that showcases the X402 payment protocol using PayStabl technology.
+This project demonstrates a multi-agent application that showcases the A2A protocol using PayStabl x402 payment agent.
 The system allows agents to automatically handle paywalled content by facilitating secure payments through the PayStabl agent.

 ## Overview